.avif)

 Common alternatives include the Kubernetes Secrets Store CSI Driver, HashiCorp Vault Agent Injector, and SOPS for GitOps-based secret encryption; see https://external-secrets.io/ for upstream documentation.

-Our experience with External Secrets Operator helped us establish repeatable delivery patterns for Kubernetes secrets, with stronger governance, safer automation, and consistent configuration across environments.
+Our experience with External Secrets Operator helped us establish secure, repeatable patterns for delivering secrets to Kubernetes workloads, reducing credential exposure while keeping configurations consistent across clusters and teams.

 Some of the things we did include: